-Prerequisite: Consent of the instructor and Chair
+Prerequisite: Consent of the instructor and department chair

 FLTV 305 Dramatic Form & Analysis (4): Course analyzes feature films from the standpoint of dramatic form and genre with emphasis on the problems and possibilities a filmmaker faces in the process of managing the audience's emotional involvement in the story.
-Course explores the forms of tragedy, drama, comedy, and farce in contemporary Realism and how these forms were expressed in the Classical and Romantic eras.
+The course explores the history and development of film genre.